 The Deluxe Studios (301, 302 and 402) feel the most spacious, both indoors and out - 301 has exposed stone walls and a access to a shared courtyard, 302 a sunny balcony with a table, chairs and potted plants, and 402 (spread over 2 floors) a private terrace.
 Just above 302, there's a twin-bedded Superior Studio under the eaves.
 The 2 units have separate locking doors but share a common entrance via a courtyard - a nice arrangement for families with older children.

 The other Superior Studios, all doubles, are a little smaller than the Deluxes but fine for couples - one (902) has a terrace.
 We're reluctant to recommend 500 as it’s shoehorned into a freestanding house, with a bedroom and bathroom downstairs and a living area upstairs; its kitchenette is perched on a ledge, far too close to open steps for safe manoeuvring.

 The smallest apartment is the ground-floor Standard Studio (601).
-It shares a courtyard with the Deluxe Double Room (602) - convenient for couples travelling together.
-There are also several Standard and Superior Rooms clustered around the main reception.
+It shares a courtyard with the Superior Double Room (602) - convenient for couples travelling together.
+There are also several Cosy and Superior Rooms clustered around the main reception.
 They’re cosy inside and, like 602, have no sitting area or kitchenette, but 2 have small balconies; a couple (Standard Double Room 401 and Standard Single Room D) can interconnect.
 There are also 6 newer rooms (1-6) in a more recently refurbed house which we haven't seen, but which look clean and white and contemporary.